 Bhutan is closed for tourism until further notice.
-National lockdown due to detected community transmission is now in place.
-Total 854 cases of novel coronavirus were detected and just 1 person died due to COVID-19 in Bhutan so far.
-Tourism restrictions in transit countries are another factor blocking travelers from coming.
+Total 906 cases of novel coronavirus were detected and just 1 person died due to COVID-19 in Bhutan so far.
+Tourism reopening is expected to be announced after current vaccination drive is finished.
 Read more about novel coronavirus crisis in this detailed FAQ!
 You can also register to get info when Bhutan reopens.

 While Bhutan tourism reopening plans remains unclear, the future outlook is quite bright and nice.
 2021 will mark the end of the COVID-19 pandemic and tourism will return to the much anticipated “new normal”, whatever that actually means.
 Read below our thoughts and expectations how this will unfold and keep hoping with us, that nothing can hamper the recovery.

 We got several inquiries from people who did pay for their tour to Bhutanese tour operators, often several thousands US dollars, and had to cancel due to COVID-19 pandemic.
 Now they are struggling to get their money back.
 Some tour operators stopped communicating, some did say that they only can provide voucher for tour in 2021 or gave other doubtful excuse.
 Given the long duration of the pandemic with no end in sight, most travelers want to get their money back now, and we are here to help with that!